Superbugs 1 Humankind 0 – Pharma Giants Abandoning Antibiotics R&D

 Bacteria also started to acquire transferable ‘resistance genes’ that enabled them to be immune to penicillin and in some cases, destroy the beta-lactam structure of the drug completely, rendering them useless.

 The antibiotic vancomycin was subsequently developed in 1953 and earned fast-track status with the FDA in part due to fears surrounding MRSA at the time.
 It became the gold standard for the treatment of MRSA and it was believed that it would take a long time for resistance against vancomycin to develop4.

 Scientists were to be wrong once again as vancomycin-resistant strains popped up within 20 years, and to this day humankind continues its antibiotics arms race against superbugs7.

 Ironically, Dr. Alexander Fleming himself warned about the possibility of ‘mutant bacteria’ arising due to misuse and improper dosage7.

 The thoughtless person playing with penicillin treatment is morally responsible for the death of the man who finally succumbs to infection of the penicillin-resistant organism.
 I hope this evil can be averted.Dr.
 Alexander Fleming for The New York Times, 1945

 Another cause for building up resistances is using too small a dose of antibiotics and therefore allowing the surviving bacteria to get used to the substances.
 The logical step is of course to reduce the use, or rather the misuse, of antibiotics in humans as well as in agriculture.
-This can be achieved through vaccination programs, prescribing antibiotics only when necessary and tighter regulation of the prescribed amount.
+This can be achieved through vaccination programs and tighter regulation of prescriptions.

 The greatest possibility of evil in self-medication is the use of small doses, so that, instead of clearing up the infection, the microbes are educated to resist penicillin.Dr.
 Alexander Fleming for The New York Times, 1945